If you know of a Veteran whether they have served in the past or is currently in the military, let them know you appreciate them!

 WARNING: This post has boring figures in it and is a tad long but it will save you big money in the future!!!

 On a mortgage, the interest is calculated on the remaining principal balance.
-The larger the balance, the larger the interest portion of the payment is.
-That’s less money going toward paying down the principal.
+The larger the balance, the larger the interest portion of the payment will be.
+That means less money going toward paying down the principal.
 Remember, principal is just a short cut word for the original amount borrowed or original sales price.
 Here’s an example from the amortization table on my retired mortgage.

-I had a 15 yr mortgage.
+I refinanced to a 15 yr mortgage from a 30 year mortgage.
 On a 30 year mortgage, the pay down of principal is at a slower rate thereby more interest is paid out.
-The interest paid will be higher the larger the loan.
+The interest paid will be higher the longer the term is on the loan.

 The fantastic thing about this, on a fixed rate 30 yr mortgage, by paying $25-$50 extra each month, the payoff can be reduced by as much as 5 years.
 One extra mortgage payment either as 1 payment or divided up throughout the year can reduce the payoff down to 18 years.
 This saves tremendous amounts of interest.

 Please don’t pay for anyone to set you up on a “bi-weekly payment plan” or any of that other mess.
 There is almost always a fee involved, many times a setup fee plus a monthly fee and you are locked into those terms.
 Take that fee and apply it to your principal yourself.
-And if for some reason you don’t have the extra you are still in compliance with the terms of the loan by making your regular payment.
+And if for some reason you don’t have the extra you are still in compliance with the terms of the loan by making your regular payment and you can resume your pay off plan when circumstances allow.

-Think about the day when you don’t have to make that payment anymore.
+When you get down and feel like quitting, just think about the day when you don’t have to make that payment anymore.
+I can tell ya, it sure feels good.

 I hope this helps.